angus-ai/angus-doc/lab/arduino-yun/first-step.rst

 Binary packages
 +++++++++++++++

-We now install required binary packages from distribution:
+We now install required binary packages from the distribution:

 .. code-block:: bash